 • Replace ground turkey with lean ground beef.

-• Make it vegetarian: Leave out the ground turkey; no other changes are needed.
+• Make it vegetarian: Leave out the ground turkey.
+Then no other changes are needed.

 Alternate Cooking Methods

-• Oven: Try this Quinoa Enchilada Bake; it’s very similar to this recipe but baked instead of slow cooked.
+• Oven: Try this Quinoa Enchilada Bake.
+It’s just like this recipe but baked instead of slow cooked.

-• Stove top: Follow steps 1-4 using a large pot.
+• Stove top: Do steps 1–4 in a large pot.
 Add the rest of the ingredients and bring to a boil over high heat.
-Reduce the heat to a simmer, cover the pot, and simmer for 15-20 minutes or until the quinoa has “popped.”
-Stir mixture every 5-7 minutes and reduce heat if the quinoa is sticking or increase if the liquid isn’t being absorbed.
+Then lower the heat, cover the pot, and simmer for 15–20 minutes, or until the quinoa “pops.”
+Stir every 5–7 minutes.
+Lower the heat if the quinoa sticks, or turn it up if the liquid isn’t soaking in.

-• Pressure cooker: I haven’t personally tested this recipe in the pressure cooker, but a reader commented that it worked well: “Made this yesterday in my electric pressure cooker: 9 minutes on high setting (added about 1/2 cup more water).”
+• Pressure cooker: I haven’t tried this in a pressure cooker, but one reader said it worked great: “Made this yesterday in my electric pressure cooker: 9 minutes on high (added about 1/2 cup more water).”
 (Thanks Lisa!)

 Finished enchilada quinoa dish in a crockpot, rich and flavorful, with a spoon nestled inside, ready for serving.